mcosovic/JuliaGrid.jl/docs/src/powerSystem/model.md

 * `dcModel`
 * `basePower`.

-The fields `bus`, `branch`, `generator` hold the data related with buses, branches and generators, respectively.
+The fields `bus`, `branch`, `generator` hold the data related to buses, branches and generators, respectively.
 Subtypes `acModel` and `dcModel` store vectors and matrices obtained based on the power system topology and parameters.
 The base power of the system is kept in the field `basePower`, given in volt-ampere unit.

-The method `powerSystem()` returns the main composite type `PowerSystem` with all subtypes.
+The method `powerSystem()` returns the composite type `PowerSystem` with all subtypes.

 JuliaGrid supports three modes of forming the power system model:
 * using built-in functions,